tlienart/Franklin.jl/docs/syntax/page-variables.md

-@def hascode=true

 # Page variables

 <!--
-reviewed: Apr 19, 2020
+reviewed: Oct 18, 2020
 -->

-\blurb{Page variables offer a straightforward way to interact with the HTML templating from the markdown.}
+\blurb{Page variables offer a straightforward way to interact with the HTML templating from the markdown and much more.}

 \lineskip